haskell/haskell-language-server/docs/features.md

 Provided by: `hls-explicit-imports-plugin`

 Shows fully explicit import lists and rewrites them with a click (same as the code action).
+Shows refined imports and applies them with a click (same as the code action).

 ![Imports code lens Demo](https://imgur.com/pX9kvY4.gif)

-### Refine import code lens

-Provided by: `hls-refine-imports-plugin`

-Shows refined imports and applies them with a click (same as the code action).

 ### Fix module names